MatthieuNadeau96/freeCodeCamp/client/src/pages/guide/english/react/fragments/index.md

 export default MyComponent;
 ```

-React version 16.2 simplified this process further, allowing for empty JSX tags to interpretted as Fragments:
+React version 16.2 simplified this process further, allowing for empty JSX tags to interpreted as Fragments:

 ```jsx
 return (